GeoPlatform/geoplatform-demos/examples/tippecanoe/nad/readme.md

 ## Cloudront
-After the tippecanoe tile generation and s3 sync, tiles will not be immediately updated in the tile viewer.
-To do this, you will have to create an invalidation in cloudfront.
-This can be achieved with the following command:
+After the tippecanoe tile generation and s3 sync, the new tiles will not be immediately updated in the tile viewer.
+To avoid waiting the 24hr TTL, you have to create a Cloud Front invalidation:

 ```sh
 aws cloudfront create-invalidation  --distribution-id=E15U8PK5JMXWTD --paths "/*" --profile sit
 ```
 After waiting a few minutes, the tiles should reflect what is currently in the s3 location.

-If you don't run the above command, new tiles should be visible in 24hrs unless this default TTL gets changed at some point.

 **Note:**
 > The first 1,000 invalidation paths that you submit per month are free; you pay for each invalidation path over 1,000 in a month.
 An invalidation path can be for a single file (such as /images/logo.jpg) or for multiple files (such as /images/*).
 A path that includes the * wildcard counts as one path even if it causes CloudFront to invalidate thousands of files.